cchitsiang/awesome-stars/topics.md

 - [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 - [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
 - [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.
-- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 2, Mistral, and other large language models locally.
+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 2, Mistral, and other large language models.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [swiftcarrot/queryx](https://github.com/swiftcarrot/queryx) - Schema-first and type-safe ORM for Golang and TypeScript
 - [evcc-io/evcc](https://github.com/evcc-io/evcc) - Sonne tanken ☀️🚘